Larynx (Voice Box) & Hypopharynx Surgery

 Frequently Asked Questions

-Will I be able to speak after surgery?
+Will I ever be able to speak again after total laryngectomy?